-We’re huge Dr. Seuss fans in this house – aren’t you?
+We’re huge Dr. Seuss fans in this house – are you too?
 We love the over-the-top, zany worlds and characters that fill the pages of his books.
 Since Dr. Seuss’s birthday is coming up on March 2, we decided to turn ourselves into silly Seuss-inspired characters by making our own crazy paper hats.

 Now, it’s time to start embellishing the strips.
 We started by doing a few accordion folds, and curling some of our strips around pencils.

 Now you’re ready to giggle at yourself in the mirror or parade around the house in your crazy hat.
 Maybe you should give yourself a Seussical name, too!
 Oh, and don’t forget to make one for your baby brother (or sister).
 Babies love Dr. Seuss, too!
-(Meet Henry – we’re getting him started on crafting at an early age!)
+(Meet Henry – we’re getting him started on crafting at an early age!
+Isn’t he the cutest?)

 By the way, did you know Dr. Seuss was a hat collector?
 How fun!
 Read more about his hat collection and see if the Hats Off to Dr. Seuss Art Exhibit is coming to a place near you.